theibe163/SuperstoreInsights/README.md

 An interactive dashboard was created to summarize key metrics and support quick, data-driven insights.

 ### Data Sources
-The primay source of Data used here is Data Sale.csv and this is an open source daa thta can be freely downloaded from an open source onlin which is kaggle.
+The primay source of Data used here is Data Sale.csv and this is an open source daa thta can be freely downloaded from an open source online which is kaggle.

 ### Tools Used